 - Landscape Arch is one of the most impressive natural stone arches you will see anywhere.
-At 93 meters in length, you will be surprised to learn that it is just 3.4 meters thick at its center.
+At 93 meters in length, you will be surprised to learn that the diameter is just 1.8 meters at its narrowest.
 Fragile!

 - In 1991 a huge portion measuring 18 meters fell from Landscape Arch, a reminder that these arches can collapse at any given time.